8.1 Student Success Center

 8.6 Disabilities Services

 The Student Success Center ensures that students with disabilities have an equal opportunity to learn and to express their knowledge.
 MUW students with disabilities who are requesting accommodations should contact the Student Success Center at (662) 329-7138.
+Disability accomadation plans must be renewed each academic term.

 8.7 Career Services

-The Student Success Center houses Career Services to provide career planning and development assistance responsive to the unique needs of students.
+The Office of Student Life houses Career Services to provide career planning and development assistance responsive to the unique needs of students.
 Career Services offers job search assistance to aid students in seeking part-time and full-time employment and internships as well as career management advice for graduating seniors and recent graduates.
 Career-related services are provided to help students explore and identify suitable academic majors/minors and/or career action plans.
 In partnership with academic departments, Career Services promotes a greater awareness of the world of work and the need to view career development as a lifelong process.

 The Career Resource Library, the largest campus source of career-related resources, has available, various career-related references, books and videos to enhance the classroom experiences, and to assist with educational and career goal setting.
 Resources address topics ranging from resume writing to interviewing to searching for internships, along with information about majors/minors of interest, and the job search process.